-For the avoidance of any doubt, please note that the table above is for illustrations purposes only and is
+For the avoidance of any doubt, please note that the table above is for illustrations purposes only and is not an indication of future performance.

 5. LEMANIK SICAV - EUROPEAN SPECIAL SITUATIONS

 This sub-fund mainly invests in Transferable Securities of European issuers (excluding Eastern Europe and Russia) which are listed on any European market.